 "Ms. Allen, do you know anything about this document that was brought to me?"

-"Since you're already here…these cover sheets are acid free to prevent damage.
-These codes tell me it entered the archives in 1871 during Ainsworth Spofford's tenure as the Librarian.
+"Since you're already here, we can look at them.
+These cover sheets are acid free to prevent damage.
+These codes tell me this document entered the archives in 1836 during John Meehan's tenure as the Fourth Librarian of Congress.
 In fact, the initials on this second page tell me he accepted this document himself.
 It was converted to microfiche in 1934, and was converted again to computer files in 2006."

 "We do not knowingly keep fraudulent documents, unless the fraudulent nature of the document has historical significance, and they are always marked as such.
 This one is not so marked."

-"When I was glancing through it, I read something strange.
-Will you read the first page of the original document for me, please?"
+"When I was glancing through it, I saw something strange.
+Will you read the first page of the document for me, please?"

 She reached into a drawer, retrieved a pair of white gloves, and gently turned to the first page.
-"No, this isn't possible!
-This document's been in the library since 1871."
-She looked at the two cover sheets, then leaned in close to the first page.
+"No, this isn't possible.
+This document's been in the library since 1836."
+She again, looked at the two cover sheets, and then leaned in close to the page.
 "The writing was not made by quill and ink.
 The lines are too fine and consistent.
 It looks like it's been written with a ball point pen.
 Did you put this here?"